Parenting Educator and Early Childhood Home Visitor, Career Pathway Certificate of Completion

 This program provides students with an understanding of child development, family systems, parent-child relations, and working with diverse populations in an educational setting.
 The program builds the firm foundational knowledge necessary to be a prepared and effective parenting education facilitator and/or home visitor.

-Students are required to complete the College's placement process to determine skill level and readiness in math, reading and writing.
+Students are required to complete the College's placement process to determine skill level and readiness in math and writing.
 As part of their training program, students must begin in courses within their skill level as determined by the placement process.

 Students must complete a minimum of 30 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
 All courses must be completed with a grade of ‘C’ or better.
 One course must be completed at Southwestern before the Career Pathway Certificate of Completion is awarded.